maxhallinan/hemulen.js/README.markdown

 - `galleryimages1file1`;
 - `galleryimages1file2`.

-The same form has been modified.
+Then the application is modified.
 When a user drops a file onto one of the two drag&#45;and&#45;drop fields, a text input is added to the form.
 This text input enables the user to provide a title for each image.
 The application uses the Hemulen API to associate the value of this field with the respective file.
 Again, the form is submitted.
 Now the request body includes an additional five key/value pairs.
 The additional keys are:

 - `galleryimages0title0`;
 - `galleryimages0title1`;